 My grandfather used to call bread “cheap filler”…and he wasn’t wrong.
 Whether you pick it up at the store or make it at home, bread is a great way to put the “cheap and easy” into your family meal.

-Now most of us are going to default to sandwiches, hot dogs, and hamburgers when we think of meals that start with bread.
+Now most of us are going to default to sandwiches (I’ve got a sandwich starter to help you make more interesting sandwiches available in my shop), hot dogs, and hamburgers when we think of meals that start with bread.
 We don’t have to limit our thinking to a regular old loaf of white bread here.
 Let’s not forget tortillas, cornbread, crackers, wraps, biscuits, and the huge variety of bread products that are out there.

 A few favorite cheap and easy family meals that start with bread include: